A Quick guide to the very basics of setting up your solo business with Xolo in Estonia

 More details on taxes when operating outside Estonia and receiving funds can be found here.

-If you don’t take any money out from your company, you don’t need to pay corporate income tax in Estonia.
+If you don’t take any money out of your company, you don’t need to pay corporate income tax in Estonia.
 If you receive dividends from your company, the corporate income tax is paid in Estonia.
 The rate is 20%, calculated as 20/80 from the net payment you receive.

 The tax rate for regularly paid dividends is 14%, calculated as 14/86 from the net payment you receive.
 Companies that distribute profit and pay 14% CIT on it are additionally obliged to withhold income tax of 7% from dividends paid.